Occupational Therapy students with child and a alphabet mat

 Special Tertiary Admissions Test (STAT)

-STAT is not accepted for entry to this course.
+STAT is not accepted as an entry pathway.

 English requirements